 - Handle shared application context and support Single Sign-on for enterprise applications

 If you walk into a major retailer in the US and see what looks like a good login experience on a rugged Android device, it is likely the BlueFletch Enterprise Launcher.

-What does the BlueFletch Enterprise Android Launcher have in common with other Launchers — and how does it differ?
+What does the BlueFletch Enterprise Launcher have in common with other Android Launchers — and how does it differ?

 There are a limited number of options for Android Launchers that can be used on rugged mobile devices.
 Most of the enterprise launchers are focused on locking down the desktop to a single kiosk app or a set number of apps.

 The most common we have run across include:

 - Zebra EHS – Zebra provides their EHS (enterprise home screen) free with their devices.
 This tool is designed to lock down the Android device to a single set of apps.
 You can also configure the background image.
 There is an admin mode, but no user login and therefore apps are available to be launched anytime a device is picked up.
 You can read more about configuring EHS here.

-- Notifications…On premises or cloud – When we started delivering our Enterprise Launcher to clients in 2011 support for notifications on early Zebra rugged devices did not exist.
-So naturally we built our own implementation that runs in the cloud or on premise.
-Internal applications can now leverage this notification service
+- Notifications…On-premises or cloud – When we started delivering our Enterprise Launcher to clients in 2011 support for notifications on early Zebra rugged devices did not exist.
+So naturally, we built our own implementation that runs in the cloud or on-premise.
+Internal applications can now leverage this notification service.

 - Application Whitelisting – We take whitelisting applications to the next level.
 Our Enterprise Launcher has the ability to uninstall applications that are not whitelisted.
 This prevents bad actors from side-loading applications that are not specifically approved.